qfwc258/circuidipity/content/2015-02-02-secure-remote-access-using-ssh-keys.rst

 .. code-block:: bash

     $ ssh raspberry.lan
-    pi@192.168.1.33's password:
+    pi@192.168.1.88's password:
     Last login: Thu Feb 19 18:07:48 2015 from chromebook.lan
     $

-* *optional:* see `Access from anywhere in the world using dynamic DNS <http://www.circuidipity.com/ddns-openwrt.html>`_ for configuring access to the Pi from *outside* the LAN
+**Optional:** Check out `using dynamic DNS <http://www.circuidipity.com/ddns-openwrt.html>`_ for configuring access to the Pi from anywhere in the world.

 1. Keys
 =======